faraaz-bot/memory-testing/docs/design/codegen.rst

 Launching
 ^^^^^^^^^

-Currently kernels are lauched with:
+Currently kernels are launched with:

 * dimension
 * number of blocks (batches)